Random matrices: Random matrix models

 More generally, for any complex value of $\beta$, we define the partition function

-for an integration domain $\Gamma\subset \mathbb C^N - \text{cuts}$, such that the integral is absolutely convergent.
-The presence of cuts is necessary for $\Delta(\Lambda)^\beta$ to be well-defined, in particular there must be cuts ending at the hyperplanes $\{\lambda_i=\lambda_j\}$.
+for a half--dimensional submanifold $\Gamma\subset \mathbb C^N$, such that the integrand is well-defined, and the integral is absolutely convergent.
+In particular, for the factor $\Delta(\Lambda)^\beta$ to be well-defined, there must be cuts ending at the hyperplanes $\{\lambda_i=\lambda_j\}$, and $\Gamma$ should not intersect these cuts.
 Due to the analyticity of the integrand, the partition function is unchanged under homotopic deformations of $\Gamma$, and therefore only depends on $\Gamma$ through its homology class.
-For rational values of $\beta$, the homology space of $\Gamma$ is finite-dimensional.
+For rational values of $\beta$, and rational potentials, the homology space of possible integration domains is finite-dimensional, as we will now see in more detail for $\beta=2$.